cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/CreateApp.md

 ### Linking in local Cloud Carbon Footprint packages

-Since the `@cloud-carbon-footprint/core` package is used as a dependency for packages in your Cloud Carbon Footprint App, the package will not be accessible for any modifications.
-Since this package contains the core logic to get cloud usage data and estimate energy and carbon emissions, you may find yourself wanting to update any of the emissions factors, coefficients, or any other calculation.
-Fortunately, by linking `@cloud-carbon-footprint/core` as an external package, you will be able to make modificatinos and test out the changes locally!
+Since the `@cloud-carbon-footprint/app` and  `@cloud-carbon-footprint/common` packages are used as a dependencies for packages in your Cloud Carbon Footprint App, the packages will not be accessible for any modifications.
+Since these packages contain the core logic to get cloud usage data and estimate energy and carbon emissions, you may find yourself wanting to update the emissions factors, coefficients, or any other calculations.
+Fortunately, by linking them as external packages, you will be able to make modifications and test out the changes locally!

+You will notice that in the create-app template files, the app and common packages are the only external dependencies used.
+The app package in turn depends on the aws, gcp and azure packages.
+Each of the cloud provider packages also depend on the core package.
+In these packages is where most of the core logic of our application is specifically located and these can all be externally linked for modification as well.

 To do this, you will first need to clone the [Cloud Carbon Footprint App](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint).
 Then you will need to modify your package.json and lerna.json workspace paths.
 You can either add relative or absolute paths with or without globs.
 For example: